seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 impieties for the which they are now visited.
 Every
 subject's duty is the king's; but every subject's
 soul is his own.
 Therefore should every soldier in
-the wars do as every sick man in his bed, wash every
-mote out of his conscience: and dying so, death
+the wars do as every sick man in his bed: and dying so, death
 is to him advantage; or not dying, the time was
 blessedly lost wherein such preparation was gained:
 and in him that escapes, it were not sin to think